abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 type Grid = [Row]
 ```

-Since a cell is either fixed with a particular digit, or has a set of digits as possibilities, it's natural to represent it as a [sum type][4] with `Fixed` and `Possible` constructors.
+Since a cell is either fixed with a particular digit or has a set of digits as possibilities, so it is natural to represent it as a [sum type][4] with `Fixed` and `Possible` constructors.
 A row is a list of cells and a grid is a list of rows.

 We'll take the input puzzle as a string of 81 characters representing the cells, left-to-right and top-to-bottom.
-An example is as follows:
+An example is:

 ```plain
 .......1.4.........2...........5.4.7..8...3....1.9....3..4..2...5.1........8.6...